 Not only is mentorship personally rewarding, it often reduces turnover and makes the culture of any organization more cohesive and enjoyable.

-While mentorship can oftentimes be informal and not always done within your organization, adding hospitality students to your venue operation can dramatically change your capabilities to produce events, expand your business development research time and serve as a training ground for potential new hires.
+While mentorship can be informal, bringing hospitality students into your venue operation is a whole ‘nother ball game.
+But it’s worth it: It can change your event production capabilities, expand your business development opportunities, and serve as a training ground for potential new hires.

-Get to know the educational programs, deans and other influencers in your area so you can consider adding a formal event planning, catering or venue management internship program to your facility in the coming year if you don’t already have one.
+Get to know the educational programs, college deans, and other influencers in your area.
+Then, you can consider adding a formal event planning, catering, or venue management internship program to your facility.

 Go back and speak to a class about your role and what skills are important for students entering the hospitality industry today.

-Not only does this get your name and venue in front of an entire new batch of students, it elevates your profile with the university professors in your area as a reliable resource.
+Not only does this get your name and venue in front of a new batch of students, but it also elevates your profile with the university professors.

-After you’ve mastered your in-person influence and your referral network is humming along and generating sales leads, it’s time to take another leap into the next circle and start to really focus on your social media channels and all the opportunities they present for your venue marketing discoverability and planning process.
+You’ve mastered your in-person influence and your referral network is humming along.
+It’s time to take another leap in your venue marketing: to your social media channels.
+They present a huge opportunity for promoting your venue.

-Your social channels are one of the first opportunities to really grow your reach and influence with strangers who may not already be connected to you personally, or someone in your referral network.
+On social media, you can really grow your reach and influence with strangers who may not already be connected to you or your network.

-There are dozens of individual social media marketing tactics you could experiment with testing for your event venue, and we’d need to talk all day to cover them, but with this list, you’ll at least be heading in the right direction no matter which channel you’re growing, or where you’re starting.
+There are dozens of social media marketing tactics you could try for your event venue.
+It’d take all day to cover them!
+With this list, you’ll get the most valuable marketing.

-Take time to fill out the text portions of each of these profiles fully, and create custom graphics that fit within the (very specific) profile photo areas, headers and any other branded content fields.
+Then, take time to fill out each profile fully.
+Create custom graphics or versions of your logo that fit within the (very specific) profile photo areas, headers, and any other branded content fields.

-It is critically important to make sure your map point and pin on the largest search engines is accurate, current and reflects the actual public entrance location of your venue.
+Make sure your map point and pin on the largest search engines is accurate.
+It’s also a good idea to make sure it shows the actual public entrance of your venue.

 Because you’ll be setting up similar information on so many social channels, it only makes sense to use the most consistent text possible.

-Get in the habit of drafting standardized chunks of text (venue copy) to be used in a variety of places.
+Get in the habit of drafting standardized chunks of text (venue copy) to use in a variety of places.
 Oftentimes you’ll be asked to provide both a brief (100 words) and a more lengthy description of your venue, team and facilities.

-They say that “a picture is worth a thousand words,” but for a venue, I’d argue that an amazing shot could be worth millions in actual sales dollars.
+They say that “a picture is worth a thousand word.”
+But when it comes to marketing a venue, an amazing shot could be worth millions in actual sales dollars.

-Make tagging your venue easier on all channels.
-Avoid extraneous characters like dashes or atypical spellings that will make it harder for people to predict your username on that channel, and make sure you take the time to go back in and request a custom URL if it’s available.
+Make it easy for others to tag your venue on all channels.
+Avoid extraneous characters like dashes, and stay away from atypical spellings that make it harder to predict your username.
+On some channels like Facebook, you can even request a custom URL for your profile page.